mengxi1006/PredictStockPriceWithNews/README.md

 This project aims to predict stock price performance using news analytics.
 Original data were fetched from Kaggle Competition: https://www.kaggle.com/c/two-sigma-financial-news

-The data were inially cleaned and sorted using Python.
-After reducing the number of features using PCA we fed the data into a linear dynamic model.
+We first cleaned and sorted the raw data using Python.
+After reducing the number of features using Principle Component Analysis we fed the data into a modified auto-regressive model.

 # Contributors:
 Yue Guo (Data cleaning & stock selection, stock price and return calculation)